instana/ruby-sensor/Configuration.md

 #### Environment Variable

-Setting `INSTANA_GEM_DEV` to a non nil value will enable extra logging output generally useful for development.
+Setting `INSTANA_DEBUG` to a non nil value will enable extra logging output generally useful for development.